zelic91/zprogresshud/README.md

 Please notice that you must pass a context to the getInstance() method.

+### Set HUD message
+You can set your custom message (instead of "Loading ..." by default) by calling `setMessage()` method.
+Be aware of the length of the message, it will be cut if too long.

+### Set spinner type
+At the moment, there are 3 types of spinner: GEAR_SPINNER, SIMPLE_ROUND_SPINNER and FADED_ROUND_SPINNER.
+You can set it by calling `setSpinnerType()`.

 ### Show the HUD
 Just call `show()` as a normal dialog.